mininode/mininode/README.md

 ## Build Instructions

-This uses GNU make and it is currently being developed on MacOS X, and other systems are not yet supported but this should also work on Linux, Illumos/Solaris, and FreeBSD (possibly with minimal porting effort).
+This uses GNU make and it is currently being developed on MacOS X and Linux, other systems are not yet supported but this should also work on Illumos/Solaris and *BSD (possibly with minimal porting effort).

+Either `gcc` or `clang` should work, just set the `CC` environment variable.

 From a MacOS X system: